Maricopa County expected to approve new budget

 More from this show

-Thomas Galvin, Chairman at the Maricopa County Board of Supervisors joined “Arizona Horizon” to discuss more on the budget.
+Thomas Galvin, Chairman at the Maricopa County Board of Supervisors, joined “Arizona Horizon” to talk about the budget.

-“Well the D-Backs initially sold the legislation as tax recapture saying that if you buy a if you buy a ticket and a hot dog and a t-shirt at the stadium, the sales tax generated would be plowed back into repairing the building if you don’t watch baseball or go to Chase Field you don’t have to worry about it.
-Unfortunately there was an amendment to the bill that was going to scoop out general fund money even from the county which prompted us to be opposed to the bill,” Galvin said.
+“The D-Backs initially sold the legislation as tax recapture, saying that if you buy a ticket and a hot dog and a t-shirt at the stadium, the sales tax generated would be plowed back into repairing the building,” Chairman Galvin said.
+“If you don’t watch baseball or go to Chase Field, you don’t have to worry about it.
+Unfortunately, there was an amendment to the bill that was going to scoop out general fund money even from the County, which prompted us to be opposed to the bill.”

 Thomas Galvin, Chairman, Maricopa County Board of Supervisors